 When you think about it, planning your estate is not about dying.
 It’s about managing and protecting your assets, and who gets to control them, while you are living.

 If you become incapacitated, having an incapacity plan in with your overall estate plan ensures that your best interests are clear.
-It also
+It also ensures your family is taken care of.

 Why An Incapacity Plan?